daos-stack/daos/doc/admin/deployment.md

 **Fault domain callback**

-Path to executable which will return fault domain string.
+Path to the executable which, will return the fault domain string.

 Immutable after reformat.